 - 2 tablespoons butter

 - salt and pepper

 - 1 tablespoon butter

 - 1 tablespoon olive oil

 - ½ cup heavy cream

-- 3 green onion, chopped
+- 3 green onion chopped

-- Stir in wine and reduce until almost dry, about 3 minutes.
-Stir in heavy cream and reduce slightly.
+- Stir in wine and reduce until almost the pan is almost dry, about 3 minutes.
+Stir in heavy cream and cook until it has reduced slightly.
 Return the shrimp to the pan and cook for another minute.